vosiz/php-utils/README.md

-# php-list
+# php-utils
-PHP dynamic version of array
+PHP utilities
+- C# like classes
+- more OOP